 Our live edge pub tables are stunning and will add a wow factor to your repurposed Rumpus Room.
 Actual reclaimed and live edge wood is fashioned into an amazing table.
 Each table has its own distinct markings and is finished by hand in pre-catalyzed polyurethane.
 This allows the many unique characteristics of the wood to pop, creating an eye-catching piece whose weathered surface and well-earned marks will continue to tell its story for years.

 Or go with one of our many wine buffets.
 These farmhouse wine buffets are made for wine lovers.
 Our Covington Farmhouse Wine buffet is made from gorgeous rustic cherry wood which is known for its irregular knots and varying grain textures.
 The imperfections of this wood give it character and make it even more appealing.
 It holds up to 16 wine bottles signaling to your guests that you're ready to have fun and make some memories.
-Pair a rustic wine buffet with a custom cherry live edge river coffee table, and you've got a fun, yet tasteful place to gather, socialize, and celebrate!
+Pair a rustic wine buffet with a live edge coffee table and you've got a fun, yet tasteful place to gather, socialize, and celebrate!

 Nothing tells your children that you are confident in their ability to spread their wings and fly solo than converting their bedroom into a guest room!
 Once you've cleared out the photos, posters, sports memorabilia, and trophies, you'll be ready to create a guest bedroom that's a calm space anyone will feel welcome in, even your grown children when they come to visit. ("Wait, what?
 You took down my Twisted Death Zombie poster?!?!?")